Frequently asked questions

 Even if you have had a painful mammogram before, your experience may be different next time.
 Talk to the radiographer performing the examination.

-The reason we need to apply pressure to the breasts for a few seconds while taking images is to ensure good image quality and reduce the radiation dose to the breast.
+The reason we need to apply pressure to the breasts for a few seconds while taking the mammograms is to ensure good image quality and reduce the radiation dose to the breast.

-Can I choose where to have my mammogram?
+Can I choose where to have my screening mammogram?

-The system is structured this way because BreastScreen Norway is organized based on women’s registered addresses, and the 16 breast centers in Norway are responsible for specific geographical areas for screening.
+BreastScreen Norway is organized based on women’s registered address, and the 16 breast centers are responsible for specific geographical areas.

 Why is the mammogram only offered every two years?